CGNS/cgns.github.io/source/governance/committee.rst

 elected by consensus, and serve for a two-year term.
 There is no limit on how many terms the Chairperson can be elected.
 At the discretion of the Chairperson, a Vice-Chairperson may be appointed, by consensus of the Committee, to assist the Chairperson with his or her duties.
-The The vice-chairperson will also be a member of the Committee.
+The vice-chairperson will also be a member of the Committee.
 The appointment of a secretary to maintain records will be at the discretion of the Chairperson.